dannyhung1128/spyndra/README.md

 ## License

-This work is licensed under [MIT License][https://opensource.org/licenses/MIT].
+This work is licensed under <a href="https://opensource.org/licenses/MIT">MIT License</a>.